la2050/archive/_projects/2016/exposition-park-a-gateway-and-a-destination.md

   • Interviews with park stakeholders, such as LA Metro, USC, and nearby businesses, schools, and the Neighborhood Council.
+Please explain how you will define and measure success for your project.​: >- Success is defined as a strong Master Plan which incorporates a robust public response from park stakeholders, including residents of the surrounding community, park tenants and visitors, and transit riders.

+  In order to measure our success, we will take a stakeholder inventory at the outset of the project, including the population of surrounding neighborhoods, annual park visitors, park tenants, and nearby transit riders.
+We will set numerical goals based on our assessment of these populations, but our current working assumption is that we will seek the following measurable input:

+  • Launch of an Exposition Park oral history and storytelling website soliciting input from the public, with promotion through social media and public events.

+  • 800 surveys of residents of adjacent neighborhoods

+  • 500 surveys of park visitors

+  • 750 attendees at public meetings and events

+  • 5,000 unique visitors to project website

+  • 5,000 followers on Exposition Park Twitter and Instagram pages

+  • Engagement from a comprehensive list of museums and other park tenants, nearby schools, and adjacent businesses.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/exposition-park-a-gateway-and-a-destination/skild-prod.s3.amazonaws.com/myla2050/images/custom540/2101126065741-team90.jpg
 organization_name: Office of Exposition Park Management